saltastro/cookiecutter-flask-graphql/README.md

 `version`.
 The version.

-`log_file_path`.
-The file path for the log file.
-The file will be created automatically by Flask if it doesn't exist.
-If no file path is given, no logging to file is done.
+`log_to_file`.
+Whether to log to file.
+Logging to file requires the `LOG_FILE_PATH` environment variable to be defined.
 See the Python documentation on logging in general and that on rotating file handlers in particular for details on how logging is done.

 `log_file_max_bytes`.
 The maximum file size of the log file, in bytes.
 The file content will be removed (or moved to a backup) once this limit is reached.